3quraishi/3quraishi/README.md

 -->
 ## About Me:
-🔭 Experience: I currently work for Beam Data as a Data Analyst Consultant.<be> 🌱 Learning focus: Cloud computing and refining my coding skills.<be>
+🔭 Experience: I currently work for Beam Data as a Data Analyst Consultant.<br> 🌱 Learning focus: Cloud computing and refining my coding skills.<be>
 🎯 Goals: To create an end-to-end data pipeline project integrating a cloud platform and develop a game using Python.
 Read six books 📚 on personal development this year. <be>
 ⚡ Fun fact: I speak six languages and explored🌍 15+ cities across the globe.<br><br>